eduvpn/documentation/SERVER_DISCOVERY.md

 4. Store the `server_info_url` associated with the user's choice from `organization_list.json` in the app's internal storage;
 5. Download the URL mentioned in `server_info_url`;
-   * If the HTTP response is HTTP 410 (Gone) delete the `server_info_url` and go to step 2;
-6. Add all servers that are found in the `server_info_url` document to the list of (pre)configured VPN servers in the application if they are not yet there;
+  * Add all (new) servers that are found in the `server_info_url` document to the list of (pre)configured VPN servers in the application, if they are not yet there;
+  * Visually mark servers previously configured using the `server_info_url` which are no longer listed in the `server_info_url` document, e.g. by "graying" them out, but still allow the user to use them (and/or hide them);
   * Also download the `server_group_url` if any of the listed servers has this key.
 Those servers will become available once the user authorized at the server that has this key set.
-7. Visually mark servers previously configured using the `server_info_url` which are no longer listed in the `server_info_url` document, i.e. by "graying" them out, but still allow the user to use them (and/or hide them);

-**FIXME**: the sub item under 5 shows a way how the user's selection can be cancelled by the server...
-Seems quite complicated though, what if the domain is no longer there?!
-Maybe we should just inform the user the file could not be downloaded, and allow them to choose to select an new organization again?
-But NOT if the network is down?
-Maybe the 410 (or maybe also 404?) thing is really the best?
+They SHOULD be listed using a "drop down" under the entry from `server_info_url` that has the `server_group_url`.

+## Error Handling

+* If any of the discovery files, i.e. `organization_list.json`,
+  `server_info_url` or `server_group_url` can't be retrieved use their cached version (if available, never for `organization_list.json`), but visually indicate this to the user with the exact error message, e.g 404, 410, timeout, ...;
+* If the signature(s) do not validate, keep using the cached version, but visually indicate this to the user;

 # Discovery Files